jakelauer27/css-animate/README.md

 ### Background / About

 CSS animations are an incredible way to give sites a very polished and professional look.
 Unfortunately many people don't realize just how easy they are to implement.
 I created CSS Ani-mate to help guide those looking to learn how to use CSS Animations.
 The app not only provides instructions and guides for how to use keyframes and animations, but also a playground to adjust prebuilt animations and easily copy the code for personal projects.

-### See it Live!

-css-animate.com
+Built with react/redux.
+100% tested with jest/enzyme.

 ### Primary Technologies Used